NEKOSAN-coding/Ecommerce-Performance-User-Behavior-Analysis-SQL-Bigquery-./README.md

 ---

 ## 📌 Background & Overview

 ### 📖 What is this project about?
-- This project analyzes e-commerce performance using Google Analytics sample data via SQL.
-- The key objectives are:
+What business questions does it aim to answer?

+This project leverages **SQL** and **Google BigQuery** to explore key performance metrics of an e-commerce website, using real GA4-exported data from the **Google Merchandise Store**.
+It aims to answer critical business questions across customer behavior, traffic source effectiveness, and purchase funnel conversion.

+The analysis focuses on:

-  ✔️ Understand monthly user behavior (visits, pageviews, transactions)
+✔️ Monitoring monthly trends in visits, pageviews, and transactions
-  ✔️ Evaluate bounce rate by traffic source
+✔️ Breaking down revenue by traffic source at both weekly and monthly levels
-  ✔️ Identify weekly/monthly revenue patterns
-  ✔️ Differentiate between purchaser and non-purchaser behaviors
+✔️ Comparing engagement levels between purchasers and non-purchasers
-  ✔️ Analyze product funnel performance (view → cart → purchase)
+✔️ Mapping the customer journey from product view → add-to-cart → purchase

+Through this, the project uncovers actionable insights to support data-driven decisions in e-commerce strategy, UX optimization, and marketing performance.

+---

 ### 👤 Who is this project for?

-✔️ Junior Data Analysts & BI learners
-✔️ E-commerce business strategists
-✔️ Recruiters assessing SQL proficiency
+✔️ **Data Analysts** – for SQL practice and behavior-driven segmentation
+✔️ **Marketing Teams** – to evaluate campaign traffic quality and ROI
+✔️ **E-commerce Managers & Stakeholders** – to optimize customer experience and conversion
+✔️ **Business Intelligence Teams** – to build metrics for strategic performance tracking

 ---